PiotrBerebecki/heroku-environmental-variables-test/README.md

 ## What is PaaS?

-PAAS usually refers to a service that takes care of the underlying hardware and OS that comes with building a web application.
+PaaS usually refers to a service that takes care of the underlying hardware and OS that comes with building a web application.
 As developers, these platforms allow us to easily build or prototype applications without handling any hardware or configuring servers.

 PaaS is a set of services aimed at developers that helps them develop and test apps without having to worry about the underlying infrastructure.